-The Climate Policy Institute was established by Mathias Corvinus Collegium and Századvég Foundation.
-It has sprung from the founders’ understanding that climate change and preparing for its effects will be key social and economic policy issues in the coming years.
-Adaptation to climate change requires a new strategy and the coordination of hitherto distant disciplines that the new professional workshop wishes to undertake.
-The studies of the Climate Policy Institute focus on five important areas: energy, nature conservation, agriculture, the protection of inanimate environmental elements (water, air, soil) and urbanism.
-This professional workshop is intended to accommodate a green approach and to contribute to the training of responsibly minded and acting citizens necessary for a successful environment protection and nature conservation.
-The Director of the Institute is Máté Litkei, Agricultural Environmental Management Engineer.
+The Climate Policy Institute was created with the understanding that both climate change and the preparation necessary for its effects will soon become be key social and economic policy issues.
+MCC recognized that adaptation to climate change requires a new strategy and establishing a professional, competent, and pragmatic institute to tackle these challenges was necessary.
+The studies of the Climate Policy Institute focus on five important areas: energy, conservation, agriculture, pollution, and urbanism.
+Our institute accommodates a green approach while contributing to the training of a responsibly minded and active citizenry necessary for successful environment protection and conservation.
+The Director of the Institute is Máté Litkei, an Agricultural Environmental Management Engineer.